 Structural connections between modules are required for integrity and robustness but details vary depending on the form of the module and the particular application.
 Floor boarding, plasterboard and sheathing boards are attached using self drilling, self-tapping screws.
 Manufacturers of light steel framed modules have prepared their own details of horizontal attachments that satisfy robustness requirements.

-SHS provide the highest compressive resistance and may be used as the corner posts for open sided modules.
+SHS provide a higher compressive resistance than angle profiles and may be used as the corner posts for open sided modules.
 However, although these sections are compact, their connections can be more complex.
 A welded fin plate to which the edge beams are bolted is shown.
 Access holes in the SHS allow bolts to be inserted through end plates to provide for vertical and horizontal attachments.

 Various interfaces between modular units and other components in the building may not be under the control of the modular manufacturer.
 The responsibility for design and coordination usually lies with the building designer.